George Adamski: Adamski photographs and Moseley investigation

-In his 1955 investigation, Moseley found other flaws in Adamski's story.
-He interviewed several of the people that Adamski claimed had been with him in his initial 20 November 1952 meeting with Orthon, and found that these witnesses contradicted Adamski's claims.
-One, Al Bailey, denied to Moseley that he had seen a UFO in the desert or the alien Adamski described.
+Moseley found other flaws during his investigation of Adamski's story.
+He interviewed several of the people that Adamski claimed had been with him in his initial meeting with Orthon on 20 November 1952 and found that all of these witnesses contradicted Adamski's claims.
+One, Al Bailey, denied to Moseley that he had seen a UFO in the desert or the alien Adamski had described.
 Jerrold Baker, who had worked at Palomar Gardens with Adamski, told Moseley that he had overheard "a tape-recorded account of what was to transpire on the desert, who was to go, etc." several days before Adamski's claimed 20 November meeting with Orthon, and Baker stated that Adamski's meeting with Orthon was a "planned operation."
 Baker added that Adamski had tried to convince him not to expose their hoax by telling him that he could make money by charging fees to give UFO lectures, as Adamski was doing: "Now you know the [UFO] picture connected to your name is in the book (Flying Saucers Have Landed) too.
 And with people knowing that you are connected with flying saucers ... you could do yourself a lot of good.
 You could give lectures in the evenings.
 There is a demand for this!
 You could support yourself by the picture in the book with your name."

 In a 21st century animation, a flying saucer against night sky is revealed to be part of a 1935 Sears lantern.

-Moseley discovered that George Hunt Williamson, another prominent contactee and friend of Adamski, did not witness any UFO nor Adamski's encounter with Orthon, despite his public statements claiming otherwise.
+Moseley discovered that George Hunt Williamson, another prominent contactee and friend of Adamski, did not witness a UFO nor Adamski's encounter with Orthon, despite his public statements claiming otherwise.
 When Irma Baker, Jerrold Baker's wife, accused him of lying about the incident, Williamson told her cryptically that "sometimes to gain admittance, one has to go around the back door."
 In his report on Adamski, Moseley wrote "I do believe most definitely that Adamski's narrative contains enough flaws to place in very serious doubt both his veracity and his sincerity.
 The reader will be moved to make for himself a careful re-evaluation of the worth of Adamski's book."